2023 Skagit Tours

 Skagit Tours

 There's nothing like the beauty of the North Cascades.
 You can experience it all on one of our Skagit Tours—designed for fun and education for all ages.
-Presented in partnership with North Cascades Institute and National Park Service, Skagit Tours have connected visitors to the natural and cultural history of the Pacific Northwest and our clean hydro resources for nearly 100 years.
+Presented in partnership with the North Cascades Institute, Skagit Tours have connected visitors to the natural and cultural history of the Pacific Northwest and our hydro resources for nearly 100 years.

 Enjoy the stunning beauty of Diablo Lake aboard the Alice Ross IV—a glass roof boat designed to provide the best views from inside or outside the boat.
 As you cruise the glacier-fed lake, you will learn about the surrounding ecosystem, enjoy spectacular views, and hear stories about the development of the local dams and powerhouses.